 Where to stay in Split

-Apartments are big in Croatia and so too in Split.
+Apartments are the way to go in Croatia and so too in Split.
 We stayed in Apartments Gajeta which was spacious and central, value for money.

 Other useful links